 Please submit your application preferably in English.
 Applications in Finnish and Swedish, however, are also welcomed.

-Short-listed candidates will be invited to an interview organised on Friday 5 November.
+Short-listed candidates will be invited to an interview organised in November.

 In the autumn 2021 call, a salaried position was granted to the following doctoral researchers: